 - Finish the massage by spending at least a couple of minutes massaging your feet.

 - Sit with the oil for 15 minutes so that the oil can absorb and penetrate into the deeper layers of the body

 - When you get out of the bath, towel dry gently.
 Blot the towel on your body instead of rubbing vigorously

 Enjoy the feeling of having nourished your body, mind, and spirit and carry that with you throughout your day.

 Fuck me, can you imagine how great that would feel?
 Pouring warm oil…all over…a fuck…there’s warm oil spilling everywhere.
 FUCK.
 I guess just can’t imagine after 65 minutes of meditation and oil pulling I’d have the energy to stroke myself for another 20…anyhoooooo.

-And then another text came in:
+And then another text from another friend came in: